xupgit/awslabs/GUI_Flow_lab.md

     <i>Data transfer information in the profile summary</i>
     </p>

-1. Select the **Waveform** tab, expand all entries in the timeline graph and see various activities in each fucntional units of the design
+1. Select the **Waveform** tab, expand all entries in the timeline graph and see various activities in each functional units of the design
     <p align="center">
     <img src ="./images/guiflow_lab/FigGUIflowLab-30.png"/>
     </p>